RSS

 Selecting Electricians

-Electricians register the fewest complaints from consumers, likely because they have the most stringent national standards to adhere to.
+Electricians receive the fewest consumer complaints, likely because they must adhere to the most stringent national standards.
 Before hiring an electrician, make sure they are licensed.

 You should also check (along with all tradesmen you consider) that: 1) he’s licensed and insured; 2) he has no complaints with the Better Business Bureau in your area; 3) he’s driving a truck or van with a painted-on sign and logo; and 4) he’s willing to write you an estimate on his own printed invoice, which should reveal a street address rather than a post office box.